Taiwan Power Company: History

 Taipower was established on 1 May 1946.
-Its origins can be traced to 1919 when Taiwan Power was founded during Japanese colonial rule.
+Its origins can be traced to 1919 when Taiwan Electric Power Co. was founded during Japanese colonial rule.
+In the subsequent decades, the Sun Moon Lake hydropower project was completed, and the company built a transmission line that connected northern Taiwan with the south.

-In 1994 a measure which allowed independent power producers (IPP's) to provide up to 20 percent of Taiwan's electricity should have ended the monopoly.
+In 1994, a measure which allowed independent power producers (IPP's) to provide up to 20 percent of Taiwan's electricity should have ended the monopoly.
 On 1 October 2012, Taipower allied with Taiwan Water Corporation to provide cross-agency integrated services called Water and Power Associated Service that accepts summary transactions between the two utilities.
 On 11 October 2012, the Economics Committee of the Legislative Yuan cut Taipower's budget for power purchases from IPP.

 In July 2015, the Executive Yuan approved the amendments to the Electricity Act which were proposed by the Ministry of Economic Affairs, which will divide Taipower into two separate business groups in the next five to nine years: a power generation company and a power grid company.
 The measures were taken to improve efficiency within the company and to encourage positive competition within the industry.

 On 20 October 2016, the Executive Yuan passed an amendments to the Electricity Act according to which Taipower will be divided into subsidiary companies in 6–9 years.

 Operations

-Taipower operates all of Taiwan's two active nuclear power plants.
+Taipower operates both of Taiwan's active nuclear power plants.
 It also operates coal power plants, but these are planned to be shut down in favor of natural gas turbines.

 The company is expecting its first deliveries of liquefied natural gas (LNG) in 2023 as Taipower is moving away from coal for power generation.